See Captain America

 - Animal-Themed Superbeing: Type 1.
 Joaquin is a human-bird hybrid.

-- I Believe I Can Fly: Joaquin Torres, as the new Falcon, though his DNA having been spliced with Redwing's grants him actual flight-capable wings.
+- I Believe I Can Fly: As the new Falcon, though his DNA having been spliced with Redwing's grants him actual flight-capable wings.

 - I Just Want to Be Normal: Freshly gene-spliced, Joaquin Torres expectedly looks forward to being cured so that he can go home to his mom.
 He brightens up considerably upon the realization that he can fly, which is probably a good thing, since his condition has currently been diagnosed as incurable due to the potent vampirism-related Healing Factor he's also acquired (what side-effects, if any, are still being explored).